-Initiative Beneficiary Tree planting activities Environment, stakeholders and the general public Contribute to the reduction of carbon footprint by focusing on developing transit-oriented projects Environment, stakeholders and the general public
+Initiative Beneficiary Blood Letting Program with Red Cross General public Contribute to the reduction of carbon footprint by focusing on developing transit-oriented projects Environment, stakeholders and the general public

 M. BOARD, DIRECTOR, COMMITTEE AND CEO APPRAISAL

 Disclose the process followed and criteria used in assessing the annual performance of the board and its committees, individual director, and the CEO/President.